The Beach Boys: Sunflower, Surf's Up, Carl and the Passions, and Holland

 The group was signed to Reprise Records in 1970.
 Scott Schinder described the label as "probably the hippest and most artist-friendly major label of the time".
 The deal was brokered by Van Dyke Parks, who was then employed as a multimedia executive at Warner Music Group.
 Reprise's contract stipulated Brian's proactive involvement with the band in all albums.
-By the time the Beach Boys' tenure ended with Capitol in 1969, they had sold 65 million records worldwide, closing the decade as the most commercially successful American group in popular music.
-After recording over 30 different songs and going through several album titles, their first LP for Reprise, Sunflower, was released on August 31, 1970.
-Sunflower featured a strong group presence with significant writing contributions from all six band members.
+Their first LP for Reprise, Sunflower, was released on August 31, 1970 and featured a strong group presence with significant writing contributions from all six band members.
 Brian was active during this period, writing or co-writing seven of Sunflowers 12 songs and performing at half of the band's domestic concerts in 1970.
 The album received critical acclaim in both the US and the UK.

-In early-1970, the Beach Boys hired radio presenter Jack Rieley as their manager.
-One of his initiatives was to encourage the band to record songs featuring more socially conscious lyrics.
-He also requested the completion of Smile track "Surf's Up" and arranged a guest appearance at a Grateful Dead concert at Bill Graham's Fillmore East in April 1971 to foreground the Beach Boys' transition into the counterculture.
-During this time, the group ceased wearing matching uniforms on stage, while Dennis took time to star alongside James Taylor, Laurie Bird, and Warren Oates in the cult film Two-Lane Blacktop, released in 1971.
-In early 1971, David Marks reunited onstage in Boston with the Beach Boys, after which he received an offer from Mike Love to rejoin, which he declined.
-In July, the American music press rated the Beach Boys "the hottest grossing act" in the country, alongside Grand Funk Railroad.
+In early 1970, the Beach Boys hired radio presenter Jack Rieley as their manager.
+One of his initiatives was to encourage the band to record songs with more socially conscious lyrics.
+He requested the completion of Smile track "Surf's Up" and arranged a guest appearance at a Grateful Dead concert at Bill Graham's Fillmore East in April 1971 to foreground the Beach Boys' transition into the counterculture.
+During this time, the group ceased wearing matching uniforms on stage, while Dennis starred alongside James Taylor, Laurie Bird, and Warren Oates in the film Two-Lane Blacktop, released in 1971.
+In July, the American music press rated the Beach Boys "the hottest grossing act" in the country, tied with Grand Funk Railroad.
 The band filmed a concert for ABC-TV in Central Park, which aired as Good Vibrations from Central Park on August 19.